MicrogreenSolarCorp/EPDataLog/README.md

 ### Windows

 #### Quickstart
-Simply open the folder and double-click on the `run.bat` file to start data logging with default settings.
+Simply open the unzipped folder and double-click on the `run.bat` file to start data logging with default settings.

 #### Custom Configuration
 To modify the read interval or specify a COM port: